NickEman132/philippine-fungi/README.md

 Otherwise just scroll.

-## Notices
+## Notice

+There are issues that need be brought up when using this dictionary.

-Some scientific names might be considered inaccurate and/or outdated such as *Auricularia auricula* which should be *A. polytricha*. *A. auricula* does not exist in the Philippines.
+Some scientific names might be considered inaccurate and/or outdated such as *Auricularia auricula* which should be *A. nigrica*. *A. auricula* does not exist in the Philippines.
+These will be updated continuously as new information and discussions rise.

+The way authorship is written in these is inaccurate and does not subscribe to the correct way of writing binomial nomenclature.
+This will be corrected in the future.

 Some mushrooms named might not be currently attested in the Philippines and might not have any local names like the *Amanita muscaria*.
 However, they have been added because of previous instances and imports from the culinary world.